appleinsider logo

 Apple files countless patent applications every year, and it is granted something like countless minus one.
 Just because there's a patent, just because it's been granted, it does not follow that Apple will make whatever the idea is — except sometimes, surely, it must be very keen.

-Such as now.
-"Electronic device with wrap around display," is a newly-granted patent, that comes after a series of others.
-Apple has repeatedly filed for patents on slightly different versions of this "wraparound" display idea.
+Yet even the smallest reason behind a resubmission is a sign that Apple is serious about a research topic.
+"Electronic device with wrap around display," is a once-again granted patent.
+What's more, this one also comes after a series of others as Apple has repeatedly filed for patents on slightly different versions of this "wraparound" display idea.

 The newly-granted one was originally applied for in 2019.
 But a previous wraparound idea was filed as long ago as 2013.
 And 2020 saw at least two more.